European Film Awards

 Daniel Brühl

-People's Choice Award - Best European Actor
+People's Choice Awards - Best European Actor

 Daniel Brühl